SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step4a-Build-Deploy-ExtensionApplication/README.md

 ### 1. Clone the GitHub Repository

-Access the [Event To Action Framework](https://github.com/SAP-samples/btp-events-to-business-actions-framework/tree/advanced-event-mesh) GitHub repository to download the project.
+Access the [Events To Action Framework](https://github.com/SAP-samples/btp-events-to-business-actions-framework/tree/advanced-event-mesh) GitHub repository to download the project.

 ### 2. Check the Prerequisites for Deployment